SkuldNorniern/patched-webdriver/README.md

-This is no longer being maintained.
-A majority of people have moved on to 10.14 or 10.15 with AMD.
+:warning: **This is no longer being maintained.
+A majority of people have moved on to newer versions with AMD GPUs or using the iGPU.** :warning:
+If you need to, clone or download this repo.
+It will be deleted January 1st 2021.

 ---